Future Studies

 Distributed Systems

 How do multiple computers talk to each other across distances and stay in sync?
 How do you make a self-repairing, gracefully degradable, and scalable system?
-These are the core questions that make up the backbone of the internet and fun questions at that.
-One piece of this is deeply understanding the networking stack and the OSI layers.
-The more interesting part then is understanding consensus algorithms and setting up the infrastructure.
-The sort of DevOps playbook that goes into monitoring, production systems, scaling, databases, fault tolerance, and the such.
+These are the core questions at the backbone of the entire internet.